Pulsar timing in the Galactic Center: Pulsar timing techniques and pipelines

 where $\gamma$ is a theory dependent parameter (more details are reported in \cite{Damour1986, Edwards2006}) and $u$ is the pulsar's eccentric anomaly.
-When one considers an infinite mass ratio between the pulsar and the massive companion (as a pulsar around a SMBH), the term $\Delta_B$ reduces to the $\Delta t_\textrm{PN}$ introduced in Eq. \eqref{eq:post_newtonian}.
-Finally, the binary motion is obtained from a post-Keplerian binary orbit in General Relativity \cite{Blandford1976,Damour1986,Taylor1989,Wex1999,Kopeikin1995,Kopeikin1996,Wex1998,Lorimer2004,Lorimer2004}.
+When one considers an infinite mass ratio between the pulsar and the massive companion (as a pulsar around a SMBH), the term $\Delta_B$ reduces to the $\Delta t_\textrm{PN}$ introduced in Eq. \eqref{eq:post_newtonian}. {Finally, to describe the general relativistic motion of the binary, an orbital model based on the generalized post-Newtonian treatment of Damour and Deruelle \cite{Damour1986} is employed, which provides the orbital positions in the binary at 1PN order, also including secular derivatives for the orbital period, eccentricity and projected semimajor axis \cite{Blandford1976,Taylor1989,Wex1999,Kopeikin1995,Kopeikin1996,Wex1998,Lorimer2004,Lorimer2004}.}

-Once the proper time is obtained by applying equation \eqref{eq:tempo_high_level_formula}, one can compute the corresponding pulse phase.
-In particular, if the pulsar period $P$ were perfectly constant (or, equivalently its angular frequency $\nu$), all the reconstructed proper times should be equally spaced and one would get integer steps from an initial phase $\phi_0$.
+Once the proper time is obtained by applying Eq. \eqref{eq:tempo_high_level_formula}, one can compute the corresponding pulse phase.
+In particular, if the pulsar period $P$ were perfectly constant (or, equivalently its angular frequency $\nu$), all the reconstructed proper times should be equally spaced and one would get integer steps from an initial phase $\Phi_0$.
 However, pulsars experience a rotational spin-down due to the magnetic-dipole braking \cite{Lorimer2004}.
-Therefore, the pulsar period is not perfectly constant (for all practical purposes one can consider only the first derivative, namely $\dot{\nu} = -\frac{\dot{P}}{P^2}$) implying a modification of the relation between the pulse phase $\phi$ and the proper time of the pulses
+Therefore, the pulsar period is not perfectly constant (for all practical purposes one can consider only the first derivative, namely $\dot{\nu} = -\frac{\dot{P}}{P^2}$) implying a modification of the relation between the pulse phase $\Phi$ and the proper time of the pulses

 where a constant spin-down rate is considered.
-If one knew the true theoretical parameters used for the timing model, then the computed $\phi_i-\phi_0$ will be an integer number $N_i$ corresponding to the position of the given pulse in the pulse sequence (with the pulse at $\phi_0$ corresponding to the 1st received).
+If one knew the true theoretical parameters used for the timing model, then the computed $\Phi_i-\Phi_0$ will be an integer number $N_i$ corresponding to the position of the given pulse in the pulse sequence (with the pulse at $\Phi_0$ corresponding to the 1st received).
 Nevertheless, the true parameters are not known \emph{a priori}, and data are affected by the measurement noise.
 Therefore, the deviations of these pulse phases from the nearest integer are finite, and are quantified by the timing residual of the $i$-th pulse as

 corresponding to the time since (or to) the nearest actual pulse emitted by the pulsar (see panel 4 in Figure \ref{fig:tempo_timing}).
 Thus, given a set of $N_\textrm{data}$ recorded TOAs for a specific pulsar, one can quantify the agreement of the timing model to the observational data by computing the $\chi$-squared